How to Choose a Supplement

 Picking the Right Product

 Now we are down to picking a specific product.
-Remember, in part 1 of this series we reviewed how to check labels for reputable products, what mineral forms to avoid, and a few general points about the type of vitamin ingredients.
-Parts 2 and 3 focused on the role of oxidation and inflammation causing or contributing to multiple diseases and aspects of aging.
+In this series we reviewed how to check labels for reputable products, what mineral forms to avoid, and a few general points about the type of vitamin ingredients.
+We also focused on the role of oxidation and inflammation causing or contributing to multiple diseases and aspects of aging.

 Let’s start by choosing a broad spectrum multi-vitamin that includes all the necessary vitamins and minerals, anti-oxidants, and plant nutrients, with a specific list of ingredients.
 This should include nutrients that support the health of heart, bone, brain, liver, and eyes.
 It should also provide support for methylation and defense against oxidation and inflammation.

 There are many variations between multi-vitamins but in general the better brands will have well thought out ingredient lists with fairly standardized amounts and types of each ingredient.
-I endorse numerous brands such as Douglas Labs, Life Extension, USANA, Thorne, Xymogen, and Juice Plus just to name a few.
+I endorse numerous brands that my patients are taking, with my personal favorites coming from Douglas Labs or Life Extension.

 Note that most multi-vitamins will not have enough vitamin D or K since these are fat-soluble and potentially toxic if getting too much – thus most vitamin blends will err on the side of low doses with vitamin D and K.